oqva-io/oracle-gitops-workshop/step7.md

 	2. Click on `Custom Resource Definitions`
 	3. Click on `Helm Release`
 	4. Choose namespace `flux-system`
-	5. Click on `kubernetes-dashboard` object
+	5. Click on `hello-kubernetes` object

 7. Open flux dashboard in Grafana
 	1. Go to `http://instanceIp:30001`